cbeams/libjava/README.md

 # Import sources into IntelliJ IDEA

  - Install [IDEA](http://www.jetbrains.com/idea) 13.1 or better
+ - Install the Lombok Plugin for IDEA (from Settings->Plugins)
  - Import Project and point to the project's `build.gradle` file.